It’s common to confuse an itch with a scratch. But there is a huge difference between an itch and a scratch.

 A recent call from a 32 year old wife in a five year old marriage.
 “Why is it that my husband showed me a lot of PDA (public display of affection) in our beginning of our relationship but is reluctant to do it now?”

-The most important sex organ is the brain.
-And within the brain we are finding the answer to this very important question that is a common problem within most relationships.
+The most powerful sex organ is the brain.
+Within the brain we are finding the answer to this very important question that is a common problem within most relationships.

 It is amazing to us how many times husbands and wives are sitting in our offices and learn for the first time something about their spouse.
 Some have been married years and never knew that when she does this, he feels that… or that it always makes her feel the same negative way when he does that.